Crystal Palace Documentation

 There is no default specification file or script.
 Every Crystal Palace project has a specification to describe how to assemble, transform, and link resources into a ready-to-run position-independent code blob.

-1.6 The DLLs
+1.6 The DLLs and COFFs

 Crystal Palace is agnostic to any contract between a DLL capability and any specific loader.
 That said, here are the DLL assumptions of the Tradecraft Garden loaders: